binodsarkar/hamad-international-airport/README.md

 ## Overview

-This is an Android Studio reference app for the AndroidBeaconLibrary
+This is an Android Studio app for the hamad-international-airport describing a basic wireframe.
+We have used altbeacon for distance and MapBox for internal floormapping

 ## Project Setup